akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+___
+*Unscheduled break for health 8/31 - 9/5 (6 days).
+My chronic pain condition flared up and I got knocked out for almost a week.
+At the urging of my spouse, I took some time off to take care of myself.
+Once the initial stress of falling behind schedule wore off, I was glad I took some time to reassess my goals and adjust my expectations, which I had unintentionally allowed to get out of control.
+Aiming a bit lower for the forseeable future.*
+___

 ## Day 187: Monday August 30, 2021

 **Pomodoros Completed**: 4